jihoonakang/pyBaram_xccels/doc/src/user_guide.rst

 Constants
 ---------
-In the constants section, essential and user-defined constants are defined.
+In the constants section, essential and user-defined constants are configured.
 Some constants can be expressed as a function of other constants.
 Followings are the essential constant depending on the equation to solve.